Lesser-known hikes

 On these trails, you can walk relatively undisturbed and without crowding with others.
 You can make detours and hike along less-traveled paths, or enjoy the forest and countryside right next to the classic routes.

-Beautiful and easy hikes in the Laponia world heritage site
+Beautiful in the Laponia world heritage site

-A cabin-to-cabin tour through the wild Rogen
+A cabin-to-cabin hike through wild Rogen

 Take a quieter section of the Kungsleden trail